What is Remote Sensing?

 The adjoining diagram explains the interaction of solar energy radiation with the Remote Sensing System.

-- The Solar Irradiance E0 is incident on the area of interest at an angle theta not (specific solar zenith angle). the atmospheric transmittance is T theta not which is defined as the ratio of the radiation reaching the earth to the total radiation emitted by the Sun.
+1. The Solar Irradiance E0 is incident on the area of interest at an angle theta not (specific solar zenith angle).
+The atmospheric transmittance is Tθ0 which is defined as the ratio of the radiation reaching the Earth to the total radiation emitted by the Sun.
 Its value can lie between 0 to 1.

 Radiation from Paths 1,3 and 5 combine to form Target Radiance LT which is desirable on the sensor.
 Radiation from Path 2 and 4 combine to form Path Radiance LP.
 It is not desirable on the sensor, hence its effects need to be minimized.